 As stipulated by the regulations of the PRC, the Company's PRC subsidiaries and VIE are required to contribute to various defined contribution plans, organized by municipal and provincial governments on behalf of their employees.
-These companies are required to make contributions to these plans at rates ranging from 40.3% to 44% of employee's salaries.
+These companies are required to make contributions to these plans at rates ranging from 40.7% to 44% of employees' salaries.
 The Group has no other material obligation for the payment of employee benefits associated with these plans beyond the annual contributions described above.
-During the years ended March 31, 2006 and 2007, the Group contributed RMB3,325,524 and RMB4,190,954 to these plans, respectively.
+During the years ended March 31, 2006, 2007 and 2008, the Group contributed RMB3,325,524, RMB4,190,954 and RMB5,619,135 to these plans, respectively.

-(t) Earning (loss) per share
+(t) Earnings (loss) per share

-Basic earning (loss) per share is computed by dividing net income (loss) available (applicable) to common shareholders by the weighted average number of common shares outstanding during the period using the two-class method.
+In accordance with SFAS No.128, "Computation of Earnings Per Share" ("SFAS No. 128") and EITF Issue No. 03-06, "Participating Securities and the Two-Class Method under FASB Statement No. 128" ("EITF Issue No. 03-06"), basic earnings (loss) per share is computed by dividing net earnings (loss) available (applicable) to common shareholders by the weighted average number of common shares outstanding during the period using the two-class method.
 Under the two-class method, net income is allocated between common shares and other participating securities based on their participating rights in undistributed earnings.
 The Company's convertible preferred shares are participating securities since the holders of these securities may participate in dividends with common shareholders based on a pre-determined formula.

-Diluted earning (loss) per share is calculated by dividing net income (loss) available (applicable) to common shareholders as adjusted for the effect of dilutive common equivalent shares, if any, by the weighted average number of common and dilutive common equivalent shares outstanding during the period.
+Diluted earnings (loss) per share is calculated by dividing net earnings (loss) available (applicable) to common shareholders as adjusted for the effect of dilutive common equivalent shares, if any, by the weighted average number of common and dilutive common equivalent shares outstanding during the period.
 Common equivalent shares consist of the common shares issuable upon the conversion of the convertible preferred shares (using the as-converted method) and common shares issuable upon the exercise of outstanding share options and warrants (using the treasury stock method).
-Common equivalent shares in the diluted earning (loss) per share computation are excluded to the effect that they would be anti-dilutive.
+Common equivalent shares in the diluted earnings (loss) per share computation are excluded to the effect that they would be anti-dilutive.